 Option 2: Replace Your HVAC System

-Option 3: Get a Ductless Mini-Split
+Option 3: Install a Ductless Mini-Split

-- The old and additional rooms have varying heating and cooling needs.
+- The old and expanded rooms have varying heating and cooling needs.